PhD supervisors 2020-2021

-CEU’s PhD program in Comparative Gender Studies welcomes applications that propose thesis research from the broad and interdisciplinary field of gender studies.
-Here is the list of faculty members who are welcoming new PhD students in specific fields of research for the academic year 2019/2020.
-However, please note that the department's supervisory capacity is not limited to the listed faculty members, and an applicant does not need to secure or decide on a supervisor in advance.
+The PhD program in Comparative Gender Studies at CEU invites applications that propose dissertation research across the broad and interdisciplinary field of gender studies.
+Below is a list of faculty who especially welcome new PhD students in specific fields of research to begin in academic year 2020/2021.
+However, the department's supervisory capacity is not limited to the faculty members below.
+For the full list of faculty and their profiles, please look HERE.
+Also, please note that applicants do not need to secure or decide on a supervisor in advance.

 I am interested in supervising dissertations which work with queer theory, its relevance for political thought, affect theory (especially inspired by Silvan Tomkins), and new materialism/posthumanism, and especially, but not necessarily, a combination of these with deconstruction.
 I am also seeking projects which explore the gendered aspects of immunological thought within continental philosophy, as well as projects involving deconstruction and feminist theory.
 I welcome any combination of the above, including projects featuring literary analysis.